Ryouh/Feats-Revisited/Feats.md

 ### Duck

 You have learned to avoid danger from afar.
-You gain the following benefit:

 * When a creature you can see attacks you with a ranged attack you can throw yourself to the ground as a reaction, becoming prone and imposing disadvantage on the attack roll.

 ### Dungeon Delver

-Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:
+You are alert to the hidden traps and secret doors.

 * You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks made to detect the presence of secret doors.
 * You have advantage on saving throws made to avoid or resist traps.